Smithsonian/si_publications/README.md

 ### REQUIREMENTS
- You must have created a "scientist" content type (it can be named anything you would like).
+ You must have created a "scientist" content type (it can be named anything you like).
 This content type MUST contain the following two fields:
  1. A text field for the scientist's SI Profiles ID.
 This can be named anything, but it must be a text field.
  2. A longtext field for recent papers.
 This must allow unlimited values and it must be HTML-enabled.
 Again, the name does not matter.